 ➤ What is Adaptation

 ➤ Animal Adaptations In Deserts

 ➤ Animal Adaptations In Tropical Rainforests

 What is Adaptation?

 1. Physical Adaptation

-Examples of physical adaptations – the thickness of an animal’s fur helps them to survive in cold environments.
+Examples of physical adaptations – the thickness of an animal’s fur help them to survive in cold environments.
 The shape of a bird’s beak helps them to eat food as well as make nests.
-Camel’s long leg, eyelids, hump are all examples of adaptation.
+Camel’s long legs, eyelids, and hump are all examples of adaptation.

-Animals depend on their physical structure to help them find and eat food, to build shelters, to protect from predators, and to reproduce.
+Animals depend on their physical structure to help them find and eat food, build shelters, protect themselves from predators and reproduce.

 Some More Examples of Physical Adaptation

 2. Behavioral Adaptation